 Just thinking of Tuscany brings about visions of villages with beautifully tiled roofs and cobblestone streets protected by ancient city walls.
 The charming towns in this area will steal your heart while making any Italy itinerary feel complete.

 It can get a little overwhelming planning a visit to this area.
-I mean, there are so many amazing Tuscan towns that narrowing down the list to a manageable size can be challenging.
+I mean, there are so many amazing Tuscan towns that narrowing down the list to a manageable size when planning your trip to Tuscany can be challenging.

-That is why we have teamed up with some incredible travel bloggers to bring you this list of incredible Tuscan towns.
+That is why we have teamed up with some incredible travel bloggers to bring you this list of incredible Tuscan towns that are worth a visit!

 We hope this article empowers you to know exactly which Tuscany towns fit your travel style.